Moheid/DataAnalysisR/README.md

 developed on a x86_64-pc-linux-gnu platform.

 ### Where to start?
-- Want to see the results?
+- Want to see the results? (this is meant for users)
     - If you want to see an example of results go to the `report folder`, click [here][report] to see the notebook.

-- Do it yourself (DIY) approach
+- Do it yourself (DIY) approach (this is meant for contributors and developers)
     - If you want to run the code in your own computer, the steps are:
     - You need to download the `scripts` and the `report` folders with their contents (all the results files are generated when running the scripts).